aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/CustomIdentityComponent/README.md

 The solution also allows guest login, and supports linking new identity providers to existing identities, for example upgrading from a guest identity to an authenticated identity with Steam, Apple or Google Play, or using Facebook identities as a link between platforms.

+**IMPORTANT NOTE:** The sample identity component doesn't use a custom domain to route traffic, but rather the default endpoints provided by Amazon API Gateway.
+The recommendation is to use [Amazon Route53](https://aws.amazon.com/route53) to create your own domain, and route subdomains to the individual public backend endpoints.
+This way you can use TLS certificates created for your domain to validate your endpoints, and have control over changing the endpoints as needed without modifying your client.

 ## Deploy the Custom Identity Component

 To deploy the custom identity component you'll need the following tools: